Shivanandroy/Blog/content/posts/Fine-Tuning-XLNet-Model-for-Text-Classification.md

 images: ["/images/FineTuningXLnet.jpg"]
 tags: ["Deep Learning", "Transformers", "XLNet", "Text Classification"]
 categories: ["Natural Language Understanding"]
+description: "In this article, we will see how to fine tune a XLNet model on custom data, for text classification using Transformers🤗.
+XLNet is powerful!
+It beats BERT and its other variants in 20 different tasks.
+In simple words - XLNet is a generalized autoregressive model.

+An Autoregressive model is a model which uses the context word to predict the next word.
+So, the next token is dependent on all previous tokens.

+XLNET is generalized because it captures bi-directional context by means of a mechanism called permutation language modeling.

+It integrates the idea of auto-regressive models and bi-directional context modeling, yet overcoming the disadvantages of BERT and thus outperforming BERT on 20 tasks, often by a large margin in tasks such as question answering, natural language inference, sentiment analysis, and document ranking.

+In this article, we will take a pretrained `XLNet` model and fine tune it on our dataset."
 ---

 {{< admonition type=abstract title="Abstract" open=True >}}